f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 HA Topology Considerations
 --------------------------

 Most modern environments will have dual upstream layer2 switches that handle the in-band connections from multiple VELOS chassis.
 The ideal connection mechanism for the in-band connections, is to connect to a switching infrastructure that supports MLAG or VPC between the upstream switches.
 This will allow LAGs on the VELOS side to be dual homed to both upstream switches, and this will help prevent failover on VELOS in the event of an upstream switch failure.
-Below is an example of a typical deployment with LAG with members from separate BX110 VELOS blades going to upstream L2 switches:
+Below is an example of a typical deployment with LAG with members from separate BX110 VELOS blades going to upstream L2 switches (the same logic will apply to the BX520 blades and CX1610 chassis):

 .. image:: images/velos_high_availability/image14.png
   :align: center